theend7/https_app/README.md

 - **Secure Communication:** The application ensures secure communication between the client and server by utilizing HTTPS.
 This is achieved through the encryption of data, safeguarding sensitive information from potential security threats.

--**2.
-SSL Certificate Generation:** The project includes a script (`gencerts.sh`) to generate SSL certificates (`cert.pem` and `key.pem`).
+- **SSL Certificate Generation:** The project includes a script (`gencerts.sh`) to generate SSL certificates (`cert.pem` and `key.pem`).
 These certificates are crucial for establishing a secure connection over HTTPS.
 Follow the provided instructions to run the script and generate the necessary certificates.

 - **3. Easy Setup:** The project provides a straightforward setup process, allowing users to quickly clone the repository, generate SSL certificates, and run the Angular application locally over HTTPS.
 Clear and concise instructions guide users through each step.